 This article provides information on the function, risks and benefits of surgical drains in the hope of addressing the increased confusion and anxiety surrounding this topic.
-Generally speaking, our surgeons try to give surgical drains to all top surgery patients, and especially those that are at a heightened risk for hematomas: patients with high levels of body fat, patients who undergo liposuction and/or patients who have significant ammounts of tissue removed.
+Generally speaking, our surgeons try to give surgical drains to all top surgery patients, and especially those that are at a heightened risk for hematomas: patients with high levels of body fat, patients who undergo liposuction and/or patients who have significant amounts of tissue removed.
 We also discuss common concerns around surgical drains such as pain, discomfort, seromas, and their effect on your top surgery scars.

 The question of whether or not to use drains has increased confusion and anxiety about surgery perhaps more than any other top surgery topic.
 Rest assured that drains are not bad, and the stakes for using them (slight pain and annoyance) are not as high as they are made out to be.